Micanopy, Florida: Arts and culture

 Micanopy hosts an annual autumn art festival, in which both local and non-local artists participate.

-Micanopy Historical Society Museum, housed downtown in the Thrasher Warehouse, features displays of local and town history that range from the early Native Americans, to naturalist William Bartram’s travels in the region, to the Seminole Wars and the Civil War.
+Micanopy Historical Society Museum, housed downtown in the Thrasher Warehouse, features displays of local and town history that range from the early Native Americans, to naturalist William Bartram's travels in the region, to the Seminole Wars and the Civil War.
 Built in 1896, the warehouse was served by a branch of the Atlantic Coast Line Railroad until the 1950s and was placed on the National Register of Historic Places in 1983.

 The Alachua County Library District operates a branch library in the town.

 The downtown Micanopy Historic District was listed on the National Register of Historic Places in 1983.

-Paynes Prairie Preserve State Park is a major source of outdoor recreation for the town and the county as a whole.
+Paynes Prairie Preserve State Park is a major source of outdoor recreation for not only the town, but the entire county itself.

 Education

-Micanopy is served by the School Board of Alachua County.
-The School Board charters two schools, the Micanopy Area Cooperative School (elementary), and Micanopy Academy (secondary).
+Micanopy is served by the Alachua County Public Schools.
+The town only has two schools within its borders, both of which are charter schools: Micanopy Area Cooperative School (elementary) and Micanopy Academy (secondary).